 Proximus is responsible to fill in a considerable amount of vacancies each year.
-The amount of candidates applying for these vacancies has a wide variation, ranging from young graduates to digital experts to internal employees applying for other posts within Proximus.
+The amount of candidates applying for these vacancies has a wide variation, ranging from young graduates to digital experts to internal employees applying for other functions within Proximus.
 The modus operandi in the job center, responsible for the selection and recruitment of these candidates, is similarly organized.
-Möbius was requested to redesign the process with both the satisfaction of the candidate as the internal efficiency in mind.
-Turnaround time (time between the moment the opening of a vacancy and the moment it’s filled in) and the quality of the process is crucial for both pillars.
+Möbius was requested to redesign the process with both the satisfaction of the candidate and the internal efficiency in mind.
+Turnaround time (time between the moment the opening of a vacancy and the moment it’s filled in) and the quality of the process is crucial for both parties.

-From the above mentioned data analysis, we gained the following insights:
+We gained the following insights:

 - Which selection steps excluded the most or least amount of candidates

-- An excellent process of the future
+- An improved process for the future

 - Excellent service for the hiring manager